google/loaner/docs/setup_guide.md

     the "Multi-domain Support" section at the bottom of this doc.

 +   **`ON_PROD`** is the Google Cloud Project ID the production version of GnG will run in.
-You need to replace the empty string with the Google Cloud Project ID of your project.
+You need to replace the string 'prod-app-engine-project' with the ID of your project.

 +   **`ADMIN_USERNAME`** the email address of the G Suite role account you set up.
 Usually loaner-role@example.com.